kinopio-club/kinopio-help/api/index.md

 connections         | `Array`   | A list of <a href="#connections" class="badge connections">Connections</a>
 connectionTypes     | `Array`   | A list of <a href="#connection-types" class="badge connection-types">Connection Types</a>
 tags                | `Array`   | A list of <a href="#tags" class="badge tags">Tags</a>
+moonPhase           | `String`  | Name of the moonPhase icon used by Journal spaces

 <a class="anchor" data-section="🎑" name="cards"></a>